 Using our Helm chart, you can automatically define this entire resource and all other required resources for a basic deployment by setting

 Manifests - the final Kubernetes YAML files that are sent to the cluster for resource creation.
-These files are standard Kubernetes files and will be similar to the service defined above.
+These files are standard Kubernetes files and will be similar to the service example shown above.

 Helm Templates - Go Template versions of Kubernetes YAML files.
-These templates enable the manifest creation to be paramaterized.
+These templates enable the manifest creation to be parameterized.

 release - When you deploy resources with Helm, you provide a name for identification.
-The combination of this name and the resources deployed along with it make up a
+The combination of this name and the resources that are deployed using it make up a

 release.
 When using Helm, it is a common pattern to prefix all resources managed by a release with the release name.
 In our examples,